Freedom Riders: Tallahassee

 In mid-June, a group of Freedom Riders had scheduled to end their ride in Tallahassee, Florida, with plans to fly home from the Tallahassee Municipal Airport.
 They were provided a police escort to the airport from the city's bus facilities.
 At the airport, they decided to eat at the Savarin restaurant that was marked "For Whites Only".
 The owners decided to close rather than serve the mixed group of Freedom Riders.
 Although the restaurant was privately owned, it was leased from the county government.
 Canceling their plane reservations, the Riders decided to wait until the restaurant re-opened so they could be served.
 They waited until 11:00 pm that night and returned the following day.
 During this time, hostile crowds gathered, threatening violence.
 On June 16, 1961, the Freedom Riders were arrested in Tallahassee for unlawful assembly.
 That arrest and subsequent trial became known as Dresner v.
-City of Tallahassee, named for Israel S. Dresner, a rabbi among the group arrested.
+City of Tallahassee, named for Rabbi Israel S. Dresner, who was also arrested with the group.
 The Riders were convicted of unlawful assembly by the Municipal Court of Tallahassee, and the convictions were affirmed in the Florida Circuit Court of the Second Judicial District.
 The convictions were appealed to the US Supreme Court in 1963, which refused to hear the case based on jurisdictional reasons.
 In 1964, the Tallahassee 10 protesters returned to the city to serve brief jail sentences.